2021QTester/ATEE2021/README.md

 #### System Requirements

 - Python: 2.7
-- Android SDK: API 19 (make sure `adb` and `aapt` commands are available)
+- Android SDK: API 19-28 (make sure `adb` and `aapt` commands are available)
-- Linux: Ubuntu 16.04
+- Linux: Ubuntu 16.04-20.04

 The above versions of software have been tested in our experiments.
-We use Pyinstalller to bundle the Q-testing project into executable files which can be run in Linux.
+We use Pyinstalller to bundle the ATEE project into executable files which can be run in Linux.
 You don't need to install the tool or any other python dependency; just download all the files will suffice.
 The application under test may be installed in a physical phone connected to a computer or in an Android virtual machine, of which API level 19 (4.4) and 28 (9.0) has been tested.

 ## Usage

-The artifact of Q-testing is shared with OneDrive, and can be downloaded [Here](https://1drv.ms/u/s!AmfV7AZ50ULTiT36goqVTvFpbqoJ?e=5Pybc6)
+The artifact of ATEE is shared with OneDrive, and can be downloaded [Here](https://1drv.ms/u/s!AmfV7AZ50ULTiT36goqVTvFpbqoJ?e=5Pybc6)

 #### Settings

-Before running Q-testing, please create the **CONF.txt** as follow:
+Before running ATEE, please create the **Config.txt** as follow:

 ```
 [Path]